table of content

 1. YouTube Pre-Roll

-What it is: :15, :30, or :60 sec video ads that run before regular videos start (hence, pre-roll).
-Viewers cannot skip these ads and you pay per click.
+What it is: :15, :30, or :60-second video ads that play before regular videos start (hence, pre-roll).
+Viewers cannot skip these ads, and you pay per click.

 Pros:

-Great for new artists’ exposure since viewers have to watch your ads in its entirety.
-When coupled with the right targeting, it can really give a new hit or artists/bands the breakthrough that they needed, and at a much lower rate than expensive traditional display ads.
+Ideal for new artists seeking exposure, as viewers are required to watch the ad in its entirety.
+With the right targeting, these ads can give artists or bands the breakthrough they need at a lower cost compared to traditional display ads.

-Mimic television commercials but with click through URLs to leverage the interactivity of online video.
+They mimic television commercials but include clickable URLs, leveraging the interactivity of online video.

 Cons:

-The CPC for Pre-Roll ads are usually higher than TrueView ads.
+The CPC for Pre-Roll ads is typically higher than for TrueView ads.

 2. YouTube TrueView

-What it is: video ads that run before regular video starts.
-Viewers can choose to skip these ads after 5 sec.
-You only pay when viewers watch more than 30 secs of the video (pay per view).
-The video ads have to come from a published YouTube video.
+What it is: Video ads that play before regular videos start.
+Viewers can skip these ads after 5 seconds.
+You only pay when viewers watch more than 30 seconds of the video (pay-per-view).
+The video ads must originate from a published YouTube video.

 Pros:

-Allows viewers to choose ads that are more relevant to them → bands/artists actually reach their prime audience & only pay for engaged view.
+Empowers viewers to choose ads that resonate with them, allowing bands/artists to effectively reach their target audience and only pay for engaged views.

-In comparison, TrueView ads usually have much lower cost per view (CPV) while retaining a relatively high view through rate (VTR).
+Typically offers a much lower cost per view (CPV) compared to other ad formats, while maintaining a relatively high view-through rate (VTR).

-Clicking on the video can lead viewers to a click through URL or back to the video.
+Clicking on the video can direct viewers to a click-through URL or back to the original video.

 Cons: